Amantini1997/FromUbuntu/HRM/Lecture.md

 # Week 3

-## Skills that will be demand in future
+## Skills that will be demanded in future
-- **Digital skills**: knowing how to use a computer, how to surf the web, able to work remotely and to use software like MS Office;
+- **Digital skills**: knowing how to use a computer, how to surf the web, being able to work remotely and to use software like MS Office;
-- **Agile thinking skills**: ability work and adapt to different scenarios, to complexity and ambiguity, to innovation;
+- **Agile thinking skills**: ability to work and adapt to different scenarios, to complexity and ambiguity, to innovation;
-- **Interpersonal and communicational skills**: collaborative people, able to efficiently communicate to customers and other team members, with good oral and written communication skills, people how can brain storm.
+- **Interpersonal and communicational skills**: collaborative people, able to efficiently communicate to customers and other team members, with good oral and written communication skills, people who can brain storm.
-- **Global operating kills**: (particularly important for multinationals and big corporations) people speaking different languages, people sensitive to different cultures and traditions, people who understand international markets and can work (and manage) diverse people.
+- **Global operating skills**: (particularly important for multinationals and big corporations) people speaking different languages, people sensitive to different cultures and traditions, people who understand international markets and can work (and manage) diverse people.

 ## Talents
 Back in the past (2010), **talents were primarily in developed countries** like US, UK, Germany and so on, and there was a **lack of them in developing countries** like China, India, Brazil etc. As the projection proved, **the situation has become the opposite in our days**, having developing countries with a surplus of talents, and with developed countries having shortages.